ninglab/SiamCDR/README.md

 ## Setup: <a name="setup"></a>
 To being using the model,
 please create a new conda environment with the necessary dependencies.
-This can be done using the following command:
+This can be done by executing the following command:
 ```bash
 conda env create -f environment.yml
 ```